pepopowitz/getting-unstuck/slides/stitched.md

 our mission is to expand the art market,

 and we're doing that with a platform for collecting and discovering art.

+our biggest claim to fame amongst developers is that we are open source by default.

+we're also known for being one of the long-time champions of react-native.

+---

+## Artsy Engineering Radio

+Notes:

+my coworkers and I have started a podcast you should listen to

+I don't have a page to link you yet, but you can find us by searching your fav platform for aer.

 ---